nickmura/rwc-exercises-lessons/lesson_06-USERAUTH-CRYPTO/index.md

 > What is an 'oblivious psuedorandom function'?

 ## exercise-07

-> Why is cryptocurrency significant to cryptography or vice-versa?
+> Why is cryptography significant to cryptocurrency or vice-versa?

+Cryptocurrency is built of cryptography systems and is the forefront of cryptography research as the entire environment is adversarial, which is perfect for cryptography, and the intended purpose for cryptography.
+Cryptocurrencies are significant to cryptography because as mentioned they provide an excellent and involved ecosystem for research and development as crypto solutions will always

 ## exercise-08